Let's Explore Kubernetes:

 Image Registry

 Tommy now has a challenge.
-In his Food Truck, only he needed access to his patties.
-With the new restaurant and the standardised practices, he has multiple prep chefs, all who need to be able to store and access the famous patties.
+In his food truck, only he needed access to his patties.
+In the restaurant, multiple prep chefs need a shared place to store and access them.

 Tommy and Poppy install a new fridge, where the patties can be stored and be accessible to everyone in the kitchen.